 The PVC industry is facing great challenges.
 Companies are beginning to discontinue the use of PVC packaging, and others are stopping use of PVC altogether.
 It appears that the plastic may be reaching the end of its own life cycle.
 The trouble is, that’s not going do much about the PVC that has already been created.

-Learn more about plastics, recycling and other related topics on the next page.
+Learn more about plastics, recycling and other related topics below.